 Enjoy big books, stories, songs and puppets.
 Ages 2 1/2 (30 mos.) to 5 with a parent.

-Bring your baby for songs, rhymes and activities.
-Ages 24 months and younger.
+Bring your baby or toddler for songs, rhymes and activities.
+Birth to 36 months.
+Older siblings welcome.

 Kids and parents will enjoy stories, songs and simple crafts.
 Ages 3-5.

 During these unstructured sessions, use library computers to apply for a job, write a résumé, set up an email account, get help navigating the Internet, study for a test with "Learning Express Library" or sharpen your computer skills with our excellent self-guided tutorials.
 Choose from Keyboarding, Mouse Tutorial, Basic Skills, Computer Basics, Files and Folders, Exploring the Web, Word Processing, Spreadsheets and Presentations.
 For the tutorials, please bring headphones or purchase a set at the library.

 Come learn about Universal Class, an online library service that allows you to take any of 500+ free online courses on topics ranging from accounting, photography and landscaping to event planning, business management and writing.
 The courses are taught by real instructors, but you have Web-based, 24/7 access, so you can study on your own time.
 Basic computer skills and a library card required.
 Registration begins Tuesday, February 17.

 Loaded with books and other materials for kids and parents to check out, Bookmobile, Jr. travels to community centers around Columbia.

 Enjoy songs, rhymes, big books and flannelboards.
 Babies and toddlers up to age 2 1/2 (30 mos.) with a parent.